JuliaLang/www.julialang.org/blog/_posts/2016-02-01-iteration.md

 #### The core algorithm

-An efficient way to write this requires that the output array, `B`, is pre-allocated by the caller (later we'll see how one might go about allocating `B` programmatically).
+An efficient way to write this algorithm requires that the output array, `B`, is pre-allocated by the caller (later we'll see how one might go about allocating `B` programmatically).
 For example, if the input `A` is of size `(l,m,n)`, then when summing along just dimension 2 the output `B` would have size `(l,1,n)`.

 Given this setup, the implementation is shockingly simple: